Letters from Harold Edward Elliott to his family January 1916 - June 1916 - Part 9

 Some men fainted & other got knocked up &

-blistered feet so we sent about 100 out of
+blistered feet. so we sent about 100 out of

 without them.
 The next day we were much

 improved.
-Men did not till they feel
+Men did not till they fell

 quite exhausted fall out on the march